-Global Executive Director of the Drupal Association
+Global Executive Director, Drupal Association

-Chief Technology Officer of the Drupal Association
+Chief Technology Officer, Drupal Association

 Drupal Association (DA) covers three areas, drupal.org (open source projects), DrupalCon, the Drupal community

 The DA doesn’t build Drupal directly, they build and enhance the tools that enable the community to build Drupal

 Drupal 8 to Drupal 9 upgrade will be as easy as minor upgrade, and that sentiment carries forward to all future releases

 Drupal 9 has a new evergreen logo, and will help with brand recognition